xaratustrah/E143/README.md

 # E143

-The repository for the scripts of the E143, two photon decay, experiment.
+This is the repository for the scripts during the run of the E143 experiment: Search for the nuclear two-photon decay in swift fully-stripped heavy ions.